hashicorp/vagrant/website/docs/source/v2/cli/box.html.md

 **Command: `vagrant box add NAME URL`**

-This adds a box add the given URL to Vagrant and stores it under the logical name `NAME`.
+This adds a box at the given URL to Vagrant and stores it under the logical name `NAME`.

 The URL may be a file path or an HTTP URL.
 For HTTP, basic authentication